Updated March 8, 2023

 Introduction to Marketing Segmentation

 Based on the characteristics of the customer in the market, the market has been segmented into 4 major categories.
-The Segmentation is made to target a group of similar customer so that they can focus more on similar products based on customer satisfaction.
+The Segmentation is made to target a group of the similar customer so that they can focus more on similar products based on customer satisfaction.
 The segment is basically for focusing the target audience for high sales.

 Top 4 Categories of Marketing Segmentation

 Based on geography, the strategy of Segmenting the business is geographic Segmentation.
-This Segmentation is based on the customer’s interest in a particular product or services.
+This Segmentation is based on the customer’s interest in a particular product or service.
 The market can be geographically segmented by locality.

-- does the type of business profits in the locality,
+- Does the type of business profits in the locality?

-- are there any other competitors in the same area,
+- Are there any other competitors in the same area?

-- what age group is our target,
+- What age group is our target?

-- will that yield a good business
+- Will that yield a good business?

-Demographic refers to Segmentation based on age, gender, religion, nationality, monthly income, age relativity.
-Let us know the demographic segments in detail.
+Demographic refers to Segmentation based on age, gender, religion, nationality, monthly income, and age relativity.

-- Gender: Gender matters a lot as to know, which particular gender is a business targeting.
-Is it for males or females.
+- Gender: Gender matters a lot as to know which particular gender a business is targeting.
+Is it for males or females?
 This is one of the important factors in market research.

 - Income: The products or services set up in an area needs the income factor of people living in the same area calculated.
 For example, if the income of people in the area is low, setting up a luxurious spa service will not yield a good profit.
 Hence, it is very necessary to know the information regarding the income of the targeted section.